Skip to content

 Returns:

-The natural logarithm of the given value.
+double: the natural logarithm of the given value.

 Example: